If you're confused about any acronyms or terms throughout the guide, check out our Quick Reference page to see definitions of commonly used terms

 module listshows what modules you have loaded.
 Below is an example of checking which versions of the module 'workshop' are available and loading a given version.

-You can connect remotely to a graphical desktop environment on Oscar using CCV's VNC client.
-The CCV VNC client integrates with the scheduling system on Oscar to create dedicated, persistent VNC sessions that are tied to a single user.
+You can connect remotely to a graphical desktop environment on Oscar using CCV's OpenOnDemand.
+The OOD Desktop integrates with the scheduling system on Oscar to create dedicated, persistent VNC sessions that are tied to a single user.

 Using VNC, you can run graphical user interface (GUI) applications like Matlab, Mathematica, etc. while having access to Oscar's compute power and file system.